 In skincare

-While coffee is most widely used to boost your energy it’s also gaining a reputation as a remedy for the skin thanks to its antioxidants.
+While coffee is most widely used to boost your energy, it’s also gaining a reputation as a remedy for the skin thanks to its antioxidant content.

-Caffeine that is present in the coffee may help reduce the appearance of cellulite - thus this DIY coffee scrub may come handy.
+The Caffeine that is present in the coffee may help reduce the appearance of cellulite – thus, this DIY coffee scrub may come in handy.

-Known for its stimulating effect when applied internally, coffee extract acts opposite when applied topically due to the antioxidants presented in the coffee
+Known for its stimulating effect when applied internally, coffee extract acts the opposite when applied topically due to the antioxidants present in the coffee.

-Add few drops to a bath or bath bombs to calm and relax
+Add few drops of this coffee extract recipe to a bath or bath bombs to calm and relax.

 Coffee extract may help with dark circles under the eyes as it helps dilate blood vessels that contribute to dark circles as per Beverly Hills MD Cosmeceuticals.
-Add coffee extract to facial creams.
+Try this recipe in facial creams.

 How to make coffee extract

-Just a few drops of this aromatic and full of flavor coffee extract add specific coffee flavor and medicinal properties to your baking, cooking, and even your skincare beauty products.
+Just a few drops of this aromatic and homemade coffee extract add specific rich coffee flavor and medicinal properties to your baking, cooking, and even your skincare beauty products.

 Ingredients